Best Firefighter Station Boots

 They’re easy to wear and remove |

-We bet you’re wondering, how can you just slip in and out of the boots without getting stuck?
-Thanks to its elastic bands at the side of the boots, they can easily expand to accommodate your feet and bounce back to their original state.
+We bet you’re wondering how you can just slip in and out of the boots without getting stuck.
+Thanks to the elastic bands at the side of the boots, they can easily expand to accommodate your feet and bounce back to their original state.

 What about hazard protection?
-Their outsoles are designed using rubber which is a poor conductor of electricity; if by any chance you step on a live wire when you’re on call, you won’t get electrocuted.
-Moreover, they’re grooved to improve traction; preventing slip and fall accidents.
+Their outsoles are designed using rubber, a poor conductor of electricity; if you step on a live wire when you’re on call, you won’t get electrocuted.
+Moreover, they’re grooved to improve traction, preventing slip and fall accidents.
 Not to mention, they have steel toe caps to protect the toes from compression.

 Material: Leather and Nylon